-Aluminum and brass are two rare materials used to make burners in natural gas grills.
-The former is cost-effective, but brass has the upper hand.
-It has a high melting point and is resistant to corrosion, stain, and dirt, which are ideal properties of a burner.
+Aluminum and brass are two other materials used to make burners in natural gas grills.
+The aluminum is cheaper but brass has the upper hand.
+Its resistant to corrosion and stains which are ideal properties of a burner.

 The possibility of cooking food in half the time is mind-blowing, and this is exactly what this new type of burner does.
 Infrared burners reach well above 700 degrees F quickly, that charring steak on the outside with a nice raw middle is now possible.
 But how does it work?

 Infrared burners focus flame on the ceramic tiles with microscopic holes.
 This, in turn, converts the flame’s heat to infrared energy, which is the same as what the sun emits on a cold, windy day.
 The heat from these burners is higher and more persistent than in standard burners so that you can cook almost twice the quantity of food in a shorter time.

 Conventional grills work by heating the air around the food.
 But in these burners, metal screens are used to get infrared energy from convectional heat.
 The flow of air is stopped by the metal screen or ceramic diffuser, which radiates infrared heat instead.

 This new technology cooks food evenly and makes grilling more enjoyable.
 It is particularly good at searing meat and reducing the flare-ups you would get from a conventional burner, but for a high price.
 You would consume less gas while supplying high-intensity heat with infrared burners.